vppillai/h3Docs/apps/firmware_update/readme.md

 # Introdcution

 ATWINC1500/ATWINC3400 features an on-chip microcontroller and integrated SPI Flash memory for system firmware.
 The serial flash memory also stores the root certificate required for TLS/SSL connection and the gain table values used by transceiver.
-This document explains in detail downloading procedure of firmware, certificate and gain values into WINC serial flash through different supported serial interfaces like SPI/UART.
+This document explains in detail downloading procedure of firmware, certificate and gain values into WINC serial flash through different supported interfaces like UART/I2C.
 This document also covers some useful troubleshooting tips for downloading failures.

 The document guide informtion:
 * Firmware update project: